ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 {% include Kerberos-Security-Setup/sample-core-site.md %}

-Then, restart the Secure-HDFS cluster and start Alluxio service.
+Thirdly, restart the Secure-HDFS cluster.

+Then follow [the guide](Configuring-Alluxio-with-secure-HDFS.html) to start Alluxio service with Secure-HDFS as the Under File System.
+Remember to copy the HDFS configuration files, including `core-site.xml` and `hdfs-site.xml` to `{ALLUXIO_HOME}/conf/`.

 You can follow the same example above and verify the Alluxio client is able to access Secure-HDFS.